-Price Per Security \$10.00 per Trust Unit.
+Securities Offered An unlimited number of Class A, Class F, and Class I trust units of the Issuer (collectively, the " Trust Units ").
+Price Per Security Determined by the Trustees of the Issuer from time to time and set forth in the subscription agreement(s) entered into between the Subscriber and the Issuer.
 Minimum/Maximum Offering There is no minimum or maximum to this Offering.
-The Issuer will offer an unlimited number of Trust Units on a continuous basis.
-You may be the only purchaser.
-Funds available under this Offering may not be sufficient to accomplish our proposed objectives.
-Minimum Subscription Amount\$5,000 (500 Trust Units).
-The Issuer may accept subscriptions of \$1 Units) in limited circumstances.
+The Issuer will off unlimited number of Trust Units on a continuous basis.
+You may be the purchaser.
+Funds available under this Offering may not be sufficient accomplish our proposed objectives.
+Minimum Subscription Amount \$10,000.
+The minimum subscription amount of \$10,000 may be waived at the discretion of the Issuer.
+The Issuer permits investments from portfolio managers that are below the stated minimum subscription amount for reasons related to client portfolio allocations.
 See "Subscription Procedures".
 Payment Terms Payment in full by certified cheque, bank draft or direct deposit of the subscription price is to be made with the delivery of a duly executed and completed subscription agreement to the Issuer.
-See " Subscription Procedures ".

-Proposed Closing Date(s) Closing will take place periodically as agreed upon by the Issuer and the Equiton Agent.
+See "Subscription Procedures".
+Proposed Closing Date(s) Closing will take place periodically as agreed upon by the Issuer and the Agent.
 Income Tax Consequences: There are important tax consequences to these securities.
 See "Canadian Federal Income Tax Considerations".